nitinkumar018/Chatbot-development-using-Rasa/README.md

 # intent_confusion_matrix.png shows each & every intent is correctly classified
 # test_chatbot_rasa.jpg shows how our chatbot works once we train & test the model

+# Note:  ChatGPT is a Large Language Model (LLM) created by OpenAI.
+It is an AI chatbot